-This exemption allows small organisations, such as charities to sort out separate recyclable waste so that it can be recovered.
+The T10 exemption allows small organisations, such as charities, to sort recyclable waste so that it can be recovered.

 Types of activity you can carry out

-- a charity collects mixed aluminium cans and paper to raise money and needs to separate them
+- a charity collecting mixed aluminium cans and paper to raise money and it needs to separate them

-- small amounts of mixed recyclable waste are collected and sorted
+- collecting and sorting small amounts of mixed recyclable waste

 - bale or shred the waste (see related exemptions)